twse/random-stuff/README.md

 * **Owners Emeritus:** Dawn Endico (1999-2003 – CVS), Gervase Markham (2003-2017 – CVS, GIT and SVN), Ram Dayal Vaishnav (2017-2019 – GIT)
 * **Source Dir:** GitHub Repository `mozilla/community-data/credits` (`names.csv` file)
 * **URL:** See second file entry in the index above (in Mozilla apps it also links to `about:credits`).
-* **Note:** Pull requests for additions not done via the form or modifications not done via replies to application acceptance messages are closed with a comment.
+* **Note:** Pull requests for additions not done via the form or changes not done via replies to application acceptance messages are closed with a comment.
 This will result in unmerged commits!
-* **Fun fact:** Gervase Markham created and owned the form linked to the credits page and its responses spreadsheet.
+* **Fun fact:** Gervase Markham owns the form linked to the credits page and its responses spreadsheet.

 ## Index of protest pages (requires JavaScript; available in five versions)
 Thanks to [Norman L. De Forest](http://www.chebucto.ns.ca/~af380/) (1942-2006) for using the same content in his pages (main page used).
 It includes an unsupported browser page which many websites have it (e.g. iCloud, VKontakte, PayPal, Kroger, etc.).